-The tax payable by a HEPSS is limited to the first £160,000 (2020-21: £120,000) of income covered by the HEPPS certificate, resulting in annual tax payable of £39,940 (2020-21: £29,940).
-The increased annual amounts for 2021-22 apply as from 1 August 2021.
-Transitional rules apply for such individuals who earn between £120,000 and £160,000.
+The tax payable by a HEPSS is limited to the first £160,000 of income covered by the HEPPS certificate, resulting in annual tax payable of £43,140 (2021/22: £39,940).
 The relevant skills must be deemed to be of exceptional economic value to Gibraltar.
 HEPSS are taxed under the GIBS.
 Conditions on residential accommodation and previous non residency apply.